kikiinc75/ProjectTicket/readme.md

 * and many things

 #How to install Installation
-- Run composer update (Inside project)
+- Run composer install (Inside project)
 - then Run cp .env.example .env
 - After that php artisan key:generate
 - don't forget create database (your Database name) on phpmyadmin